vackosar/vackosar.github.io/_posts/2022-04-18-how-computers-understood-humans.md

 <p style="color: blue">
 by his contrivance, the most ignorant person, at a reasonable charge, and with a little bodily labour, <b>might write books</b> in philosophy, poetry, politics, laws, mathematics, and theology, without the least assistance from genius or study.
-...
-He then commanded six-and-thirty of the lads, to read <b>the several lines softly, as they appeared upon the frame</b>
+... <b>to read the several lines softly, as they appeared upon the frame</b>
 (Gulliver's Travels, by Jonathan Swift 1726, making fun of <a href="https://www.researchgate.net/publication/221502602_Llull_as_Computer_Scientist_or_Why_Llull_Was_One_of_Us">Ramon Llull 1232</a>)
 </p>

+## Ideas and State of The Art 2022

 ## Prompt as an Interface